mohammadhosseindel/English-Persian-OCR/README.md

 This Is an OCR Project For Extracting English & Persian Text From Image

-We Use Pytesseract Software For Reconition Text
+We Use Pytesseract Software For Recognition Text

 First You Should Install Pytesseract Software With The Link Below :